tsimur/s3-backups-1079/README.md

-# AWS S3 backup script
+# AWS S3 backup script for AWS Lambda
 ## Logic

 The script copies data from the entire source bucket